Seva Dal: History

 In 1923, following the Flag Satyagraha at Nagpur, many activists of the Congress were arrested and sentenced to prison.
-Unable to tolerate the rigors of prison, most of them tendered written apologies to the colonial authorities.
-However, members of the Hubli Seva Mandal, founded by N. S. Hardikar refused to yield.
-This uncompromising stance gained the attention of the Congress' national leadership that had gathered in Nagpur to participate in the satyagraha.
-It was here that the idea of establishing an organisation of volunteers to combat the Raj was born.
-At the Kakinada session of the Congress in 1923, a board under Dr N S Hardikar was constituted for setting up the Dal.
+Unable to tolerate the conditions of the prison, most of them tendered written apologies to the colonial authorities.
+However, members of the Hubli Seva Mandal, founded by N. S. Hardikar did not submit apologies.
+This position gained the attention of the Congress's national leadership that had gathered in Nagpur to participate in the satyagraha.
+It was here that the idea of establishing an organisation of volunteers to combat the Raj was formed.
+At the Kakinada session of the Congress in 1923, a board under Dr. N. S. Hardikar was constituted for establishing the Seva Dal.

 The Seva Dal was established as the Hindustani Seva Mandal on 1 January 1924.
-According to the resolution at Kakinada, the Dal was to work under the supervision of the Congress party's working committee.
+According to the resolution at Kakinada, the Seva Dal was to work under the supervision of the Congress party's working committee.
 Jawaharlal Nehru was its first president.
-The Dal faced much initial opposition from Congressmen, who were opposed to the idea of creating a militia like organisation in the Congress, seeing it as a threat to the idea of civilian dominance and as being inconsistent with the idea of non-violence.
-Umabai Kundapur was the founding president of the women's wing of the Dal.
+The Dal faced initial opposition from Congressmen, who were opposed to the idea of creating a militia-like organisation in the Congress, seeing it as a threat to the idea of civilian dominance and as being inconsistent with the idea of non-violence.
+Umabai Kundapur was the founding president of the women's wing of the Seva Dal.
 Kamaladevi Chattopadhyay was closely associated with the organisation, especially in the 1930s.